Drug Abuse and Dependence - Recovery

 - Get enough sleep to

-help your mood and make you feel less stressed.
+help your mood and to help you feel less stressed.

 - Eat a balanced diet.
 This helps your body deal with tension and stress.
 Whole